Desbordante/desbordante-core/README.md

 [ProductName] -> Price
 ```

-3) Check whether metric functional dependency “Title -> Duration” with radius 5 (using the Euclidean metric) holds in a table represented by a .csv file that uses a comma as the separator and has a header row.
-In this example the default MFD validation algorithm (BRUTE) is used.
+3) Check whether a metric functional dependency `Title -> Duration` with radius 5 (using the Euclidean metric) holds with the default MFD validation algorithm (BRUTE).

 ```python
 import desbordante